-An "homemade" option to a dedicated panel saw kit might be to simply use a high-quality extendable metal straight edge as a guide for your circular saw.
-These straight edges are typically available in four foot sections, but come with an insert that allows you to connect two (or potentially, more) sections end-to-end for cutting standard sheets of plywood along the longer eight foot axis.
+A "homemade" option to a dedicated panel saw kit might be to simply use a high-quality extendable metal straight edge as a guide for your circular saw.
+These straight edges are typically available in four-foot sections but come with an insert that allows you to connect two (or potentially, more) sections end-to-end for cutting standard sheets of plywood along the longer eight-foot axis.

 The advantage over such a system is that it doesn't require you to dedicate a circular saw to the system; you simply measure the distance from the edge of the saw blade to the edge of the base of the circular saw, then offset this distance from the desired cut line and attach the straight edge to the plywood with a small C-clamp or other small woodworking clamp (I like to use the Bessey U-Style or L-Style LMU Light-duty Woodworking Clamps with the plastic pads on each edge of the clamp to prevent marring the plywood).
 With the clamp secured, you merely hold the base of the circular saw against the straight edge as you make the cut.